iambijayyy/PredictIt/README.md

 </h1>
 <h4 align="left"> The disparities in MAE values that exist between the various algorithms highlight how critical it is to select appropriate models based on the prediction tasks at hand.
 When it comes to capturing the complexities of Dinancial market data, more complex and sophisticated models, such as ARIMA and LSTM, demonstrate superior performance.
 While simpler models, such as Naive and SMA, might be sufDicient for basic forecasting, more complex and sophisticated models, such as ARIMA and LSTM, do not.
 In conclusion, the Dindings of the research present convincing evidence for the utilization of advanced machine learning models, such as LSTM, for accurate stock price prediction. </h4>

-## PredictIt Features
+## Predict It Features
-<h4 align="left"> PredictIt is developed using Python's web framework Django implementing LSTM model which performed the best in the comparative analysis.
+<h4 align="left"> Predict It is developed using Python's web framework Django implementing LSTM model which performed the best in the comparative analysis.
 It has following features: </h4>

 * Stock Prediction
   - Get instant predictions of stock prices as you input data.